 In other words, finding your insurance niche means you gain an advantage over competing agents, raise your standing with your current clients, increase your referrals, and assure your success.

 While focusing on a niche is valuable, you shouldn’t limit yourself to selling only those things within your area of expertise.
 Expand your offerings and consider selling personal, business, and life insurance products if you can.
-Doing so will help to broaden your customer base exponentially.
+Doing so will help to broaden your customer base exponentially and allow for cross-selling opportunities.

 One way to do this is to become a “T-shaped” insurance agent.
 What this means is that you have expertise or depth of knowledge in one to three main areas of insurance (this is the horizontal line of the “T”) and general knowledge of others (the vertical line of the “T”).
 You might not be an expert in these areas, but you know enough about them to sell them and provide your customers the service they need.